Azure AD B2C: Frequently asked questions (FAQ)

 How can I migrate my existing user names, passwords, and profiles from my database to Azure AD B2C?

 You can use the Azure AD Graph API to write your migration tool.
-See the Graph API sample for details.
+See the User migration guide for details.

 What password policy is used for local accounts in Azure AD B2C?